 The lukewarm juice of leaves is used as ear drop to get relief from pain in ears.

 Stomatitis is inflammation of the mucous membrane of the mouth.
 This disease is known as Mukh-Pak in Hindi.
 For this ailment, chewing 5-6 leaves of the plant are helpful.

 Enlargement of the liver

 In this condition, juice of the plant are given.
-Fresh juice is extracted and heated in earthen vessel till it changes colour.
+Fresh juice is extracted and heated in earthen vessel till it changes color.
 This is given in a dose of 25-50 ml for a few days.

 In spleen enlargement, the decoction of the plant are prepared.
 In this decoction sendha namak and cumin seeds are added and taken.

 Skin diseases, ring worms, rabies